Jackie Robinson: Legacy

 Robinson's career is generally considered to mark the beginning of the post–"long ball" era in baseball, in which a reliance on raw power-hitting gave way to balanced offensive strategies that used footspeed to create runs through aggressive baserunning.
 Robinson exhibited the combination of hitting ability and speed which exemplified the new era.
 He scored more than 100 runs in six of his ten seasons (averaging more than 110 runs from 1947 to 1953), had a .311 career batting average, a .409 career on-base percentage, a .474 slugging percentage, and substantially more walks than strikeouts (740 to 291).
 Robinson was one of only two players during the span of 1947–56 to accumulate at least 125 steals while registering a slugging percentage over .425 (Minnie Miñoso was the other).
 He accumulated 197 stolen bases in total, including 19 steals of home.
 None of the latter were double steals (in which a player stealing home is assisted by a player stealing another base at the same time).
 Robinson has been referred to by author David Falkner as "the father of modern base-stealing".

 Historical statistical analysis indicates Robinson was an outstanding fielder throughout his ten years in the major leagues and at virtually every position he played.
 After playing his rookie season at first base, Robinson spent most of his career as a second baseman.
 He led the league in fielding among second basemen in 1950 and 1951.
 Toward the end of his career, he played about 2,000 innings at third base and about 1,175 innings in the outfield, excelling at both.

 Assessing himself, Robinson said, "I'm not concerned with your liking or disliking me ... all I ask is that you respect me as a human being."
-Regarding Robinson's qualities on the field, Leo Durocher said, "Ya want a guy that comes to play.
-This guy didn't just come to play.
-He come to beat ya.
-He come to stuff the goddamn bat right up your ass."
+Regarding Robinson's qualities on the field, Leo Durocher said, "You want a guy that comes to play.
+But he didn't just come to play.
+He came to beat you.
+He came to stuff the damn bat right up your ass."